Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 BORY: Oh yeah this is just like your standard diner. it’s normal.

-WINK: and maybe underground there's like a system of shipments coming in and out or whatever.
+WINK: and maybe underground there’s like a system of shipments coming inning and outing or whatever.

 SAMMO: Yeah and maybe sometimes if like some of the distributors get mouthy they get killed and shot into space…